 - Report Generation (self-explanatory, used to generate reports for admins);

-- Warning System (used to issue warning to users if they've broken forum rules);
+- Warning System (used to issue warnings to users if they've broken forum rules);

 - Search Engine Tracking (if enabled you can see how search engines crawlers browse your forum).

 Configuring the member registration process is quite easy.
-You can customize answers to registration questions, create membergroups and assign membership levels, change permissions for groups, make the group private, requestable, free and other options are available.
-A basic messaging system is incorporated within SMF, it's nothing fancy, but it will let users to send private messages to each other with ease.
+You can customize answers to registration questions, create member groups and assign membership levels, change permissions for groups, make the group private, requestable, free and other options are available.
+A basic messaging system is incorporated within SMF, it's nothing fancy, but it will let users send private messages to each other with ease.